Skip to main content Skip to secondary navigation

 Gunn SIEPR Building

 Mexico has seen unprecedented levels of femicides and gender-based violence in recent years, making it among the most dangerous countries in the world for women.
 Mexico's recent election of its first female president provides a unique window of opportunity to address the causes and advance potential solutions to this disturbing trend.
-The workshop will provide a platform for a science-based discussion about scholarly work on gender-based violence in Mexico as well as fostering a broader dialogue about violence in other developing countries.
+The workshop provided a platform for a science-based discussion about scholarly work on gender-based violence in Mexico as well as fostering a broader dialogue about violence in other developing countries.

 Related Topics